 ABOUT THE SUBACROMIAL BURSITIS

 Bursae are fluid filled sacs present in joints.
 A bursa serves to decrease friction in joints.
 The sacs are lined by a membrane called the synovial membrane and encompass the synovial fluid.

 The subacromial bursa lies just below the bony prominence (the acromion) on the outside of your shoulder in between the supraspinatus tendon and a ligament, the corracoacromial ligament.
 Bursitis is a condition whereby this structure becomes irritated and inflamed.

 Subacromial bursitis is a condition mistaken for a rotator cuff tears.
 Rotator cuff injuries can often occur in conjunction with bursitis.

-Patients with bursitis present with is one of Rotator cuff injuries or a sudden change in activity (like the time you decided to get back to playing tennis after a 5 year period where your only upper body exercise was hanging out the laundry).
+Patients with bursitis present can often connect its cause to either Rotator cuff injuries or a sudden change in activity (like the time you decided to get back to playing tennis after a 5 year period where your only upper body exercise was hanging out the laundry).